-2 Hannay, T. (2023).
-Should disadvantage be reduced to a single number?
-SchoolDash blog: https://www.schooldash.com/blog-2306.html#20230622 socio-economic factors - specifically, the components of the Index of Multiple Deprivation (IMD) and the POLAR4 measure of participation in higher education (HE)3.
+School-level disadvantage is usually represented by the proportions of pupils who are eligible for free school meals (FSM) or, roughly equivalently, the Pupil Premium (PP).
+However, even schools with identical FSM or PP levels can experience very different local conditions with respect to social factors such as crime, the environment, health and housing2.
+In order to explore the significance of these other factors, SchoolDash has used a machine-learning algorithm to assign schools to one of six clusters based on local socio-economic factors - specifically, the components of the Index of Multiple Deprivation (IMD) and the POLAR4 measure of participation in higher education (HE)3.
 Such clusters are statistical constructs, so are not always easy to describe in terms of familiar characteristics.
 In this case they can be fairly characterised as shown below, though it is important to emphasise that the names used for each cluster are rough descriptions, not definitions.
 Note also that while we mention school performance indicators for each cluster, these are outputs of the analysis: only IMD and POLAR4 data were used to assign schools to each cluster: